 The word “etiquette” doesn’t really cover the feeling behind customary actions in the temple building.
 These actions are based on the reverence and respect we should feel about the Buddha, Dharma, and Sangha.
 All of these exist to guide us toward a life of inner peace and harmony.

-If we listen to the dharma and apply it to ourselves and to our everyday lives, we will come to realize some important truths.
+If we listen to the dharma and apply it to our everyday lives, we will realize some important truths.
 One is that we are forever caught in a cycle of duhkha (struggle, suffering, stress, dissatisfaction, feeling out of kilter) brought on by our greed, aversion, and delusion.
-Once we understand this and start to be aware that it is impossible for us to be perfect and pure, we begin to see ourselves as we really are.
+Once we become aware that it is impossible for us to be perfect and pure, we begin to see ourselves as we really are.
 When we learn about interdependence, we become aware that nothing we are, nothing we have, and nothing we do exists without the existence of countless others.
 Everything is thanks to others—it’s a humbling experience, and there’s so much to be grateful for.

-When we enter the hondo (temple), we are entering into the realm of Amida Buddha, the representation of Ultimate Wisdom (the insight into interdependence/Oneness) and Compassion (the unconditional commitment to liberate all beings from the cycle of struggle).
+When we enter the hondo (temple), we are entering the realm of Amida Buddha, the representation of Ultimate Wisdom (the insight into interdependence/Oneness) and Compassion (the unconditional commitment to liberate all beings from the cycle of struggle).
 A buddha is one who has awakened to Truth.
 We all have the potential to become buddhas, but we’re not there yet.
-We come to the temple to hear the dharma teachings so that we can apply them in our daily lives and attain a sense of well-being that will allow us to live each moment to the fullest.
-When we think of what a difference this can make to the quality of our lives, we really do need to be reverent and respectful.
+We come to the temple to hear the dharma teachings so we can apply them in our daily lives and attain a sense of well-being that will allow us to live each moment to the fullest.
+When we think of how the dharma can shape the quality of our lives, we really do need to be reverent and respectful.
 It is in this spirit that we engage in the following customs:

 Entering and Exiting the Hondo (at all doors): Face the altar area (onaijin) and make a slight bow.
 Please do not bring food or beverages of any kind into the hondo.

 Offering Incense (Oshoko): If there is time before the kansho bell is rung, you may offer incense at one of the three burners.
-(If the lid on the granular incense is still closed, please wait until the minister or an assistant lights the charcoal in the burner.)
-Stop about two paces away from the incense table, bow slightly, approach the burner left foot first, take one small pinch of granular incense with your right hand, and drop it into the burner.
-Put your hands together in gassho, say onembutsu, step back with your right foot, bow slightly again, and return to your seat.
+Stop about two paces away from the incense table.
+Bow slightly, approach the burner left foot first, take one small pinch of granular incense with your right hand, and drop it into the burner.
+Put your hands together in gassho, say nembutsu, step back with your right foot, bow slightly again, and return to your seat.
 If you do not have time at the beginning of the service, you may offer incense at the end.